 How does BentoML compare to AWS SageMaker?¶

 When not using the built-in algorithms, model deployment on SageMaker requires users to build their API server with Flask and containerize the flask app by themselves

 BentoML provides a high-performance API server for users without the need for lower-level web server development work

 BentoML packaged model can be easily deployed to SageMaker serving: https://docs.bentoml.org/en/latest/deployment/aws_sagemaker.html

 How does BentoML compare to MLFlow?¶

 MLFlow provides components that work great for experimentation management, ML project management.
 BentoML only focuses on serving and deploying trained models.
-You can, in fact, serve models logged in MLFlow experimentation with BentoML (we are working on related documentation)
+You can, in fact, serve models logged in MLFlow experimentation with BentoML (see the gallery for an example).